Petrolia, California: Facilities

 It has a post office and a volunteer fire department.
 The original bell cast in 1871 for the Mattole School is still located at the school.

-There are two community centers, the Mattole Valley Community Center (originally the school house from 1907 and moved across the street) that hosts community cabaret and gatherings, and the Mattole Grange, an indoor and outdoor gathering area approximately five miles south of Petrolia that hosts a monthly pancake breakfast and farmers' market.
+There are two community centers, the Mattole Valley Community Center (originally the school house from 1907 and moved across the street) that hosts Sunday Farmer's Market year round, quarterly community cabarets and other gatherings, and the Mattole Grange, an indoor and outdoor gathering area approximately five miles south of Petrolia that hosts a monthly pancake breakfast and farmers' market.
 There are community gardens, and various community clubs.
 A few miles outside town at the former Walker ranch is a 400 by 20 ft underground steel and concrete vault, built by the Scientology organization called Church of Spiritual Technology to hold "the wisdom of the ages."
 The Church owns over 3600 acre of land and the facility also includes a large caretaker's house and a guard house.
 The vault is one of several across the U.S. and is similar to Trementina Base.
 Prior to construction of this vault, on June 12, 1986, one of the oldest houses in the Petrolia area was deliberately burned by the Church of Spiritual Technology to clear the way for their construction, and symbols were cut in the ground above the vault to mark its location.

-Inhabitants
+Notable people

-A number of writers and artists have made their home in Petrolia, including Alexander Cockburn, a left-wing journalist and founder of CounterPunch, Dale Maharidge, a journalist and winner of the Pulitzer Prize, Freeman House, an environmental author, Peter Hannaford, an author and political public relations specialist, Jim Danisch, a potter and sculptor, Jenny Scheinman, renowned violinist, Lisa Jo Jones, renowned actor, and Matteo Giglioli, Italian-American political scientist and author.
+A number of writers and artists have made their home in Petrolia, including Alexander Cockburn, a left-wing journalist and founder of CounterPunch, Dale Maharidge, a journalist and winner of the Pulitzer Prize and violinist Jenny Scheinman.

 Petrolia has a large population of environmental activists and hosts two environmental organizations, the Mattole Salmon Group and the Mattole Restoration Council, both dedicated to preserving the local wildlife and environment.